 Directions for Kids

-1. Spread the dough onto the greased pan (Let grown up bake crust)
+1. Spread the dough onto the greased pan (Let the grown-ups bake the crust)

-2. Mix together the cream cheese, sour cream and ranch dressing
+2. Mix the cream cheese, sour cream, and ranch dressing

 3. Cut vegetables up using a butter knife (remember safety first)